-Recently, my family and I returned from a trip to Sao Miguel in the Azores.
+Recently, my family and I returned from a trip to Sao Miguel, in the Azores.
 It was our fourth time visiting and we always joke that we have now seen the entire island and next year we need to expand our horizons and try somewhere new.
 We are drawn to the island for it’s exquisite beauty, but also maybe for its familiarity.
 My husband is not a lounge on the beach kind of guy, so he makes the most of being on vacation by being in constant motion.
 I love a good adventure myself, but then I want a little relaxation before heading off to the next one.

 My husband is excellent at finding new and exciting places to explore each time we visit the island.
 Our trips are full of hiking to majestic lookouts, swimming at hidden black beaches or in thermal waters.
 We have probably hiked most of the island, but we discover something new every time.
-My son, who is fifteen, and less inclined towards long hikes.
+My son, who is fifteen, is less inclined toward long hikes.
 Thankfully, there is always the reward of a jaw dropping view, a tunnel, a swimming hole or a waterfall to tempt.
-In one case, which was by far my son’s favorite, there were cats and baby chicks on the path.
+In one such case, which was by far my son’s favorite, there were cats and baby chicks on the path.
 My son was successful at luring away the momma with potato chips and gleefully scooping up a baby chicks into his lap.
-I am of course aware that it is cringe worthy that we fed the chicken chips so we could hold the babies, but who could resist.
+I am of course aware that it is cringe worthy, that we fed the chicken chips so we could hold the babies, but who could resist.

 We rented a house with a beautiful backyard that ran parallel to a botanical garden.
 Every morning I would wake have my coffee, write in my journal and do a little yoga in the yard.
 Waking up well rested and without guilt, is a feeling I will never tire of.